mobizt/Firebase-ESP32/src/README.md

 return - **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in the database.
+Call [FirebaseData object].dataType or [FirebaseData object].dataTypeNum to determine what type of data that successfully stores in the database.

-Call [FirebaseData object].jsonArray will return pointer to FirebaseJsonArray object contains array payload returned from server, get the array payload using FirebaseJsonArray *arr = firebaseData.jsonArray();
+Call [FirebaseData object].to<FirebaseJsonArray>() and [FirebaseData object].to<FirebaseJsonArray*>() will return reference to object and pointer to FirebaseJsonArray object that contains the array from payload.

 ```C++
 bool setArray(FirebaseData &fbdo, <string> path, FirebaseJsonArray &arr);